Improving Mapper's Robustness by Varying Resolution According to Lens-Space Density: Convergence to the Reeb Graph

 and edge set

-The Mapper graph $G$ is the graph obtained from $\bar{G}$ by identifying all the parallel edges into single edges. \emph{Standard Mapper} refers to the Mapper graph $G$ associated to the pullback cover $f^{-1}(\cU) = \{f^{-1}(U_i) ~|~ U_i\in \cU\}$ of a gomic $\cU$. \end{definition}
+The Mapper graph $G$ is the graph obtained from $\bar{G}$ by identifying all the parallel edges into single edges. \emph{Standard Mapper} refers to the Mapper graph $G$ associated to the pullback cover $f^{-1}(\cU) = \{f^{-1}(U_i) ~|~ U_i\in \cU\}$ of a gomic $\cU$ by a Morse-type function $f$. \end{definition}

 For point cloud data, we can form a discrete approximation of this graph.
 Let $\XX_n$ be a set of samples taken from a space $X\subset \RR^d$.
 Let $f:X\to \RR$ be a Morse-type function, and let $\Rip(\XX_n)$ denote the Rips complex of $\XX_n$ with radius $\delta$.
 Recall that \emph{single-linkage} clustering is a clustering algorithm for samples $\XX_n$ in which the clusters are the connected components of $\Rip(\XX_n)$.
 Replacing $X$ with $\Rip(\XX_n)$ and forming the (multinerve) Mapper graph yields the \emph{discrete} (multinerve) Mapper graph.
 More generally, one can replace single-linkage clustering with an arbitrary clustering algorithm, and then replace connected components of the sets $V_i$ with clusters.